Free Shipping on all orders over $150

 Many experts suggest that the old adage of eight glasses a day doesn’t cut the mustard these days.
 However, drinking around two litres3 daily seems to be a good calculation.
 Although it does depend on your level of activity – regular exercisers need more.
 Furthermore, if you’re experiencing hot flushes and night sweats regularly you probably also need more.

-And then there are certain health conditions and prescription medications that can have some bearing on the optimum amount for you.
+And then there are certain health conditions and prescription medications that can have an influence on the best amount for you.
 Therefore, it’s best to talk to your medical provider regarding your condition and/or medications impact on hydration.

 Are you drinking enough water?